Best of Hannity: America's Future Depends on Georgia

 You can hear somebody's heart and their voice a lot.

-They always say that radio is a heart medium, and I'm sure it's not easy, but most of you or none of you had ever signed a affidavit before, but you did hear because you thought it was that important, and so many others, hundreds and hundreds around the country have, only to be ignored by news media that only seems to like anonymous hearsay whistleblowers,
+They always say that radio is a heart medium, and I'm sure it's not easy, but most of you or none of you had ever signed an affidavit before, but you did hear because you thought it was that important.

-not the real people with real eyes on the ground that have real experience, in some cases decades, and the irregularities that happened in all of these states.
+And so many others, hundreds and hundreds around the country have, only to be ignored by news media that only seems to like anonymous hearsay whistleblowers, not the real people with real eyes on the ground that have real experience, in some cases decades, and the irregularities that happened in all of these states.

 And we got another one on January 5th in your state.

-What do you want to tell people?
+What do you want to?

 I finally got the chance to testify at the Senate hearing.

-I thought somebody in election would respond and said a senator tweets out that she seems to forced to listen to Bonker's conspiracy theories.
+Instead, a senator tweets out that she seems forced to listen to Bonker's conspiracy theories.

 Where does a concerned citizen go?